||Do trends in the use of detention vary by offense?

 ||For all but drug offense cases, the proportion of cases involving detention changed very little between 1985 and 2013-varying 5 to 7 percentage points.

 [ Text only ]

 - Juvenile courts sometimes hold youth in secure detention facilities during court processing of their case.
 Depending on the State's detention laws, the court may decide detention is necessary to ensure the juvenile's appearance at subsequent court hearings, to protect the community from the juvenile, or to secure the juvenile's own safety.
 Detention may also be ordered for the purpose of evaluating the juvenile.

 - The likelihood of detention for juveniles charged with drug offense cases peaked in 1989 but varied more than other offenses between 1985 and 2013.
 In 1989, juveniles were detained in 34% of drug cases; by 2013, it had decreased to 14%.

-- The likelihood of detention for juveniles was lower in 2012 than in 1985 for public order offense cases and about the same for person and property offense cases.
+- The likelihood of detention for juveniles was lower in 2013 than in 1985 for public order offense cases and slightly higher for person and property offense cases.

 Internet citation: OJJDP Statistical Briefing Book

 Adapted from Easy Access to Juvenile Court Statistics

 .
 Available on-line at: http://www.ojjdp.gov/ojstatbb/ezajcs/

 Data Source: National Juvenile Court Data Archive.
 National Center for Juvenile Justice.
 Pittsburgh, PA.